/

 Advisories

-Chainguard Image for chainguard-base-fips
+Chainguard Container for chainguard-base-fips

 Minimal, FIPS-validated image useful as a base for building secure images.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/chainguard-base-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes